smereczynski/SignalR-Chat/README.md

 - `Testing:InMemory=true` flag enables in-memory OTP store and repositories
 - No external dependencies required (Redis/Cosmos mocked)
 - Tests run in isolation with separate DI containers

+### Recent Test Cleanup (v0.9.3)
+The following tests were removed as part of test suite cleanup:
+- **RoomsEndpointsTests** (entire file) - Removed 2 outdated tests that were checking for non-existent POST/DELETE endpoints on the read-only RoomsController
+- **HealthEndpointsTests.RealMode_Healthz_Ready_Returns200_WithOverriddenChecks** - Removed overly complex test that attempted to test "real mode" with fake configuration; the InMemoryMode test provides adequate coverage

 ## Future Enhancements (Not Implemented)
 * Typing indicators